-PRNSA’s Science at the Seashore program features hands-on science education field trips for elementary, middle & high school students.
-While visiting the Seashore’s outdoor classroom field sites, students have the opportunity to experience the excitement of discovery in natural habitats.
-As they use field study equipment to observe wildlife, test water quality, sample invertebrates, fish, or soils, students learn about the ecology, geology and natural history of the Point Reyes site.
+PRNSA’s Science at the Seashore field trip program features hands-on science education for elementary, middle & high school students.
+While visiting the Seashore’s outdoor field sites, students have the opportunity to experience the excitement of discovery in natural habitats.
+As they use field study equipment to observe wildlife, test water quality, sample invertebrates, fish, or soils, students learn about the ecology, geology and natural history of Point Reyes National Seashore.
 Field trips are held in the newly restored Giacomini Wetland, surrounding watershed creeks, or Point Reyes bays and beaches.

 Teachers can choose from the following one-day field trips led by PRNSA staff biologists and naturalists: